itsgreggreg/elixir_quick_reference/README.md

      {:ok, height} <- Map.fetch(opts, :height),
 do: {:ok, width * height}
 # returns :error as that's what Map.fetch returns when a key is not present.
+# ┌─ Or you can catch the error in an else block
+else
+  :error -> "A key wasn't found!"

 ```

 ## Guards